← Back to home

 2. Open the Watchlist tab in the left panel.

-4. Tick the stations you want to check scatter against.
+3. Tick the checkboxes next to the stations you want to check scatter against.
+Use the header checkbox to select all at once.

 What does the watchlist show?